 (all times are Central)

-Presented by Heather Mason.
-Heather Mason has been working as an environmental professional in Florida for about 11 years.
+Presented by Heather Mason, Florida Department of Environmental Protection, Environmental Consultant, Submerged Lands and Environmental Resources Coordination Program.
+Heather has been working as an environmental professional in Florida for about 11 years.
 She began her career as an environmental consultant in the private sector, then accepted a position with FDEP in 2009.
 Heather currently works as an environmental consultant in the Submerged Lands and Environmental Resources Coordination program at FDEP where her focus is rulemaking, training, and interagency coordination.
 She is a certified Professional Wetland Scientist.
 She is married with two children, and likes to spend her free time enjoying local, state, and national parks with her family.

-Presented by Michael Bateman.
-Michael Bateman, P.E. – Environmental Administrator, Engineering, Hydrology, and Geology Program, has over 30 years’ experience in environmental engineering, focusing on stormwater issues.
+Presented by Michael Bateman, P.E., Florida Department of Environmental Protection, Environmental Administrator, Engineering, Hydrology, and Geology Program.
+Michael has more than 30 years experience in environmental engineering, focusing on stormwater issues.
 He was one of the primary authors of the current statewide ERP rule; has served for over 19 years with state agencies; 10 years of private practice; and served on the Board of Directors for the Florida Stormwater Association for 10 years.
 He is a registered Professional Engineer and a Certified Professional in Stormwater Quality.

 - FREE Emerald Coast Planning Officials Training September 26, 2016